 May 28th - How to Draw Raptors: Learn to draw hawks, eagles, and owls.
 In this workshop we will explore how to sketch perched raptors and learn to draw the birds from the front, side, and 3/4 view.

 John (Jack) Muir Laws is a scientist, educator, and author, who helps people forge a deeper and more personal connection with nature through keeping illustrated nature journals and understanding science.
-His work intersects science, art, and mindfulness.
+His work intersects science, art, mindfulness, and conservation.

 Trained as a wildlife biologist and an associate of the California Academy of Sciences, he observes the world with rigorous attention.
 He looks for mysteries, plays with ideas, and seeks connections in all he sees.
 Attention, observation, curiosity, and creative thinking are not gifts, but skills that grow with training and deliberate practice.
 As an educator and author, Jack teaches techniques and supports routines that develop these skills to make them a part of everyday.

-He was given the 2020 Bay Nature Local Hero award for his work in environmental education.
-In 2009, he received the Terwilliger Environmental Award for outstanding service in Environmental Education.
+He received the 2020 Bay Nature Local Hero award for his work in environmental education, and in 2009, he received the Terwilliger Environmental Award for outstanding service in Environmental Education.
 He is a 2010 TogetherGreen Conservation Leadership Fellow with the National Audubon Society.
 He was the 2011 artist for International Migratory Bird Day.

-He has written and illustrated books about art and natural history including The Laws Guide to Nature Drawing and Journaling (2016), The Laws Guide to Drawing Birds (2012), Sierra Birds: a Hiker’s Guide (2004), The Laws Guide to the Sierra Nevada (2007), and The Laws Pocket Guide Set to the San Francisco Bay Area (2009).
+He has written and illustrated several books about art and natural history including How to Teach Nature Journaling (co-authored with Emilie Lygren, 2020), The Laws Guide to Nature Drawing and Journaling (2016), The Laws Guide to Drawing Birds (2012), Sierra Wildflowers: A Hiker’s Guide (2019); Sierra Birds: A Hiker’s Guide (2004), and The Laws Guide to the Sierra Nevada (2007).